-Out of the three Core Web Vitals, First Input Delay (FID) is the metric designed to measure a page’s interactivity.
+Out of the three CWVs, First Input Delay (FID) is the metric designed to measure a page’s interactivity.
 FID measures the amount of time in between a user’s first interaction and the page’s response to that action.
 In other words, it measures a site’s responsiveness to interaction.

 For example, let’s say you’re typing in your email address to subscribe to a site’s newsletter.
 Once you hit submit, the amount of time it takes the site to act on your click is the page’s FID.
 A significant delay may hurt the page’s ranking.